 Spinal deformities appear in children and teens, and include kyphosis and scoliosis.
-If you or a loved one has one of these conditions or some form of spinal curvature, Neurosurgical Specialists of West County in St. Louis, MO, offers expert diagnosis and care.
+If you or a loved one has one of these conditions or some form of spinal curvature, Neurosurgical Specialists of West County in St. Louis offers expert diagnosis and care.
 You can live a full, active life with certain spinal deformities, although you may notice back pain as you get older.
 Find out about your treatment options for a spinal deformity by calling today.

 A healthy spine is slightly curved to provide flexibility while carrying your body’s weight.
 Spinal deformities are abnormal curves in your spine that throw its natural shape out of alignment.